 BIOL 2211 Microbiology 4 hours

-SOCI 3354 Aging/Social Policy (or approved substitut 3 hours
+NURS 2601 Introduction to Geriatric Nursing 3 hours

 ADDITIONAL REQUIREMENTS

 Each student must maintain a “C” average in order to progress in the nursing major.
-The minimum score for obtaining a “C” is 75. student who fails a nursing course will be allowed to repeat this nursing course one time when it is offered again in the curriculum; however, this failure means that the student will be unable to progress in the nursing program until the same course is satisfactorily completed.
+The minimum score for obtaining a “C” is 75.
+A student who fails a nursing course will be allowed to repeat this nursing course one time when it is offered again in the curriculum; however, this failure means that the student will be unable to progress in the nursing program until the same course is satisfactorily completed.
 A second failure of a nursing course will constitute grounds for dismissal from the nursing program.
 (An appeal for readmission may be initiated after one year.)

+RE-ENTRY INTO PROGRAM

+All undergraduate nursing students who experience any interruption that results in non-completion of a Nursing Course will be required to successfully complete the appropriate NURS Remediation Course prior to re-entry into the Nursing Program.
+The course will be listed as NURS 4111 with the appropriate hours for the class needed to re-enter the nursing program.
+Students who have an interruption in matriculation of any nursing course must have a second criminal background check prior to re-enrollment.
+All background checks will be submitted before the last day of the university’s registration period for the semester.

-Each student is responsible for an approved uniform, selected equipment, health and liability insurance, , standardized testing (required with most nursing courses), transportation, yearly physical examinations, immunizations, chest X-rays and selected laboratory tests.
+Each student is responsible for an approved uniform, selected equipment, health and liability insurance, a criminal background check,, standardized testing (required with most nursing courses), transportation, yearly physical examinations, immunizations, chest X-rays and selected laboratory tests.
 The curriculum is designed for approximately four years of study.
 Courses in clinical nursing will begin in the sophomore year and continue through the remainder of the program

 Clinical experiences are provided in home/community settings, hospitals, clinics, rehabilitation centers, nursing homes, primary health care centers, community health and social agencies, schools, industries and other selected settings.